 Did you know that you can pickle fresh seasonal vegetables with miso?
 Known as Misozuke, these Japanese tsukemono pickles are among the easiest to make at home.
 The result is unmistakable umami that‘s so good with plain steamed rice!

-Tsukemono has several types based on the pickling agent:
+There are several types of tsukemono based on the pickling agent used:

-I will be covering each one of them at a different time, but today we’ll focus on Misozuke.
-In this recipe, we will pickle two types of vegetables: radishes and carrots.
+Today, I’ll focus on misozuke.
+In this recipe, we will pickle two types of vegetables—radishes and carrots.

 What is Misozuke?